HarshithaSolai/abn-amro-assignment/README.md

 ### UX
 - Used ABN AMRO Brand Colors and Fonts
 - Simple UI with only required info
-- Responsive design : Works in all devices and screen sizes.
+- Responsive design : Works in all devices and screen sizes. (mobile, extra-small screens, small screens, medium screens, large and extra-large screens)

 ### UI Component Hierarchy